Bastien18/IAA_2024/lab3/student/rapport.md

 - **What part of the data flow is responsible for these ?**

 - **What happens when you connect 2 clients to the GAP8 ?
 Is it an expected behavior ?**
+**If I connect another client to the drone nothing happens or is printed**

 ### 4. Image acquisition :